hydrokat/charmaine/README.md

 npm install
 ```

-When all else is done, run it by
+When all else is done, run

 ```
 npm run-script charm